AristurtleDev/building-2d-games-with-monogame/documentation/appendix-02-monogame-project-overview.md

 When a new MonoGame project is created, the icons by default are of the MonoGame logo.

-\
-_The default MonoGame logo icon included in a new MonoGame project._

 <figure><img src="../images/appendix-02-monogame-project-overview/icon.png" alt="Figure A2-1: The default MonoGame logo icon included in a new MonoGame project."><figcaption><p><strong>Figure A2-1: The default MonoGame logo icon included in a new MonoGame project.</strong></p></figcaption></figure>

 If you want to customize the icons used for you game, you only need to replace these files in the project directory.

+> WARNING
-> \[!WARNING] When replacing the icon files with a custom icon, ensure that you replace them with files with the exact same names.
+> When replacing the icon files with a custom icon, ensure that you replace them with files with the exact same names.
 This is because the icon files are embedded into the assembly when built and the MonoGame framework will load them from the assembly using those specific file names.

 ## The _Program.cs_ File